J-1 Visa Analyst Intern Jobs

 Check whether your country triggers the two-year home residency requirement

-Some J-1 participants must return home for two years after their program before qualifying for H-1B or permanent resident status.
+Some J-1 participants must return home for two years after their program before qualifying for H-1B visa or permanent resident status.
 The requirement is tied to your country of nationality and whether your participation was government-funded or skills-listed.

 Build your SEVIS record into your start date negotiation